apache/rya/extras/rya.reasoning/README.md

     Internally, they are represented as sets of those entities they are connected to, one set for each type of relationship.
 (For example, each OwlClass contains a set of its superclasses.)
-These are accessed via getter methods that return sets of URIs or Resources, as appropriate.
+These are accessed via getter methods that return sets of IRIs or Resources, as appropriate.
 Both also apply some RL schema rules.
 Some rules are applied by the getter methods (for example, every class being its own subclass), while others must be explicitly invoked by the Schema (for example, determining that one